|The Book of Common Prayer|

 A note about copyrights: I often receive email asking if such-and-such a Prayer Book is online.
 Usually the reason it is not is because it is under copyright and so may not be placed online without the copyright holder's permission.
 I do not have any such texts here, nor will I knowingly link to any such text placed online.
 Some of the texts which you may like to see here, but which aren't here because of copyright reasons include:

-- Enriching Our Worship (formerly Supplemental Liturgical Texts, from the U. S. Episcopal Church)
+- Enriching Our Worship (online from the U. S. Episcopal Church)

 - The 1979 U. S. Book of Common Prayer in French